-In early 2012, Mr M was contacted by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
-The initial contact was by email and Mr M later met two representatives of Caledonian at his home in the UK.
-The representatives made promises of providing a better return on his pension than Mr M's current scheme.
+In or around 2012, Mr M was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+This contact took place by phone, through social media website LinkedIn and by email.
+The representative made promises of providing a higher return on his pension than Mr M's current scheme.
 As a result, Mr M transferred his armed forces pension to an Options SIPP.